dilumich/angular_unit_test_guide/README.md

 - [ngMock](https://docs.angularjs.org/api/ngMock): The ngMock module provides support to inject and mock Angular services into unit tests.
 In addition, ngMock also extends various core ng services such that they can be inspected and controlled in a synchronous manner within test code.
 - [Jasmine-jquery](https://github.com/velesin/jasmine-jquery): jasmine-jquery provides two extensions for the Jasmine JavaScript Testing Framework: a set of custom matchers for jQuery framework and an API for handling HTML, CSS, and JSON fixtures in your specs.
 - [karma-ng-html2js-preprocessor](https://github.com/karma-runner/karma-ng-html2js-preprocessor): This preprocessor converts HTML files into JS strings and generates Angular modules.
 These modules, when loaded, puts these HTML files into the $templateCache and therefore Angular won't try to fetch them from the server.
+- [istanbul](https://github.com/gotwarlost/istanbul): istanbul is a JS code coverage tool that computes statement, line, function and branch coverage with module loader hooks to transparently add coverage when running tests.
+Supports all JS coverage use cases including unit tests, server side functional tests and browser tests.
+Built for scale.
+- [remap-istanbul](https://github.com/SitePen/remap-istanbul) remap-istanbul is a tool for remapping Istanbul coverage via Source Maps and it can be used to remap js coverage to ts coverage.

 Basically, Jasmine provides a basic unit testing framework and Karma executes test code in the configured environment. ngMock provides a way to load AngularJS modules, inject dependencies, and mock dependencies.
 Jasmine-jquery has additional jquery testing framework to help us work with Jquery. karma-ng-html2js-preprocessor is a tool to pre-load all templates which avoids runtime HTTP requests.